Germar Rudolf: Background

+The "Rudolf Report"

-In 1991, Rudolf began work on a paper entitled Report on the formation and verifiability of cyanide compounds in the Auschwitz "gas chambers" on behalf of the Düsseldorf attorney Hajo Herrmann, a former Luftwaffe pilot.
-In 1993, this work was reported in the media, and Rudolf was told not to enter the Max Planck Institute again without permission.
-When he did so, his employment was terminated without notice.
+In 1991, Rudolf began work on a paper entitled Report on the formation and verifiability of cyanide compounds in the Auschwitz "gas chambers" on behalf of the attorney of Otto Ernst Remer, a former Wehrmacht general charged with Volksverhetzung (inciting hatred).
+In 1993, this work was reported in the media.
+Rudolf was dismissed when his superiors discovered that he had used notepaper from the Max Planck institute to commission the Institute Fresenius to analyze his samples from Auschwitz.
 In 1994, this dismissal was converted into a termination by mutual agreement.
 In 1996, the University of Stuttgart asked Rudolf to withdraw his application for a final PhD examination, or it would be denied, rendering his PhD thesis worthless.
 The legal basis for this is a German law which allows universities to deny or withdraw academic degrees where the candidate has used his academic credentials or knowledge to commit a crime.
-Rudolf subsequently withdrew his application.
+Rudolf has no Ph.D.

-Between 1991 and 1994, Herrmann and other lawyers used Rudolf's Auschwitz report to defend several Holocaust deniers, among them Otto Ernst Remer, a former Wehrmacht officer charged with Volksverhetzung (inciting hatred).
-Rudolf knew his work would be associated with Holocaust denial, but insisted that even Remer had a right to legal defense.
-Rudolf stated that his findings at Auschwitz and Birkenau "completely shattered his world view".
+Between 1991 and 1994, Hajo Herrmann and other lawyers used Rudolf's Auschwitz report to defend several Holocaust deniers.
+Rudolf knew his work would be associated with Holocaust denial, but insisted that they had a right to legal defense.
 Among other things, Rudolf's report claims that only insignificant traces of cyanide compounds can be found in the samples taken from Auschwitz.
-However, Richard Green and Jamie McCarthy from The Holocaust History Project have criticized the report, saying that like Fred Leuchter in his report, Rudolf did not discriminate against the formation of iron-based cyanide compounds, which are not a reliable indicator of the presence of cyanide, so that his experiment was seriously flawed.
+However, Richard Green and Jamie McCarthy from The Holocaust History Project, Robert Jan van Pelt from Holocaust Denial on Trial, and Till Bastian in his book "Auschwitz und die 'Auschwitz-Lüge" have criticized the report, saying that, among other things, like Fred Leuchter in his report, Rudolf did not discriminate against the formation of iron-based cyanide compounds, which are not a reliable indicator of the presence of cyanide, so that his experiment was seriously flawed.